sswam/allemande/doc/guide.md

 ## Basic intro to AI Image Generation

-IMPORTANT: The agents Illu (as distinct from Illy) and Gema are experts on image gen. We can talk to them to learn about image prompting, much more than is in this guide.
+IMPORTANT: The agents Illu and Gema are experts on image gen. We can talk to them to learn about image prompting, much more than is in this guide.

-This asks Illy, an image gen AI, to draw a big dog, in a fast, lowest-quality landscape image:
+This asks Jily, an image gen AI, to draw a big dog, in a fast, lowest-quality landscape image:

-    Illy, big dog [L]
+    Jily, big dog [L]

 This draws Cleo in a green dress in a ballroom, with her default cheery expression, at the age of 30, in a high-quality portrait image.
 Try to get a full body shot by mentioning shoes or feet!

-    Illy, [person "Cleo" "green dress" .
+    Jily, [person "Cleo" "green dress" .
 "30"], ballroom, (full body, heels:1.5) [P4]

 The "person" macro accepts up to 4 parameters.